Ikhlas-Attarwala/MSAI/README.md

 # MSAI

 Repo consisting of coursework & projects from NU.
-Additional REPOs included in each folder.
+Additional README.md's included in each folder.